Taking out student loans to finance higher education is a significant financial decision.

 - Know your servicer: Your loan servicer is the company that handles your billing and payments.
 As your grace period ends, familiarize yourself with your loan servicer.

 - Set up auto-pay: Consider signing up for automatic monthly payments.
-Many servicers offer a 0.25% interest rate deduction for this, and it prevents missed payments.
+You may be eligible for a reduction in your interest rate by signing up for automatic monthly payments.

 - Keep good records: Maintain a file of all important documents, including financial aid offers, loan amounts, account numbers and any correspondence with your servicer.